charlpcronje/dev.docs.cronje.me/src/js/quasar/sassInJs.md

+---
----: Use Sass Variables in Javascript | DEVserv.ME
+title: Use Sass Variables in Javascript | DEVserv.ME
 label: Sass Variables in JS
-order: 29
+order: 80
 authors:
   - name: Charl Cronje
     email: charl@devserv.me
     link: https://charl-cv.devserv.me
     avatar: https://assets.devserv.me/avatars/darker.jpg
 tags: [dev,tools,js,frontend,backend,devtools,quasar,sass]
+---

----Sass variables are awesome in that they guarantee that you are using the right colors, dimensions, animations but it proved to be difficult to implement.
+Sass variables are awesome in that they guarantee that you are using the right colors, dimensions, animations but it proved to be difficult to implement.

 ## Install